THE NOBLE COMMUNION AND HOLY APOSTOLIC ORDER OF ST HADRIAN OF CANTERBURY

 In AD 668, St Hadrian declined appointment by Pope Vitalian as Archbishop to the vacant See of Canterbury.
 St Hadrian recommended his good friend St. Theodorus (Theodore) of Tarsus to become the Archbishop; and went on to serve as St Theodore as an assistant and adviser.
 As Abbot of the leading Seminary in England at that time, St Hadrian also became a mentor to many principal churchmen.
 He died on 9th January AD 710 at Canterbury.
 His feast continues on that day.

-The Order of St Hadrian was originally founded by Archbishop Doyé Agama as a non-chivalric, Pentecostal Christian and Educational Order based in the United Kingdom.
+The Order of St Hadrian was originally co-ounded by Archbishop Doyé Agama and the Late Archbishop J Delan0-Ellis, as a non-chivalric, Pentecostal Christian and Educational Order based in the United Kingdom.
 Members of this Religious Order pledge to uphold the memory of St Hadrian, through his tenets of exemplary humility, excellence in service; and training up new generations to serve the church and community.